fastai/fastrelease/README.md

 ## Install

-`fastrelease` has no prerequisites and will run on Python 3.4 or later.
+`fastrelease` has only one small prerequisite (`fastcore`) and will run on Python 3.6 or later.
 You can install from pip:

 `pip install fastrelease`